You’ve reached MMI…but what does that mean?

 Here’s an explanation of Maximum Medical Improvement and what it means for your case.

-But your MMI is an important factor in understanding your injury and its effects on your life.
+Your MMI date is an important factor in understanding your work related injury and its effects on your life.

 In this article, we’ll answer the following questions: